pyh1998/MiloMusic/Report.md

 ## Conflict Resolution Protocol

-*[Write a well defined protocol your team can use to handle conflicts.
-That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
-(If you choose to make this an external document, link to it here)]*
 ### Conflict with a Team member
 Any conflict that arises with members of the project team will require the individual involved in the conflict to contact the Project Manager.
 The Project Manager will arrange and facilitate a